michaeljstutz/node-data-migrator/README.md

 ## Documentation

-This project utilizes mutiple open source projects
+This project utilizes multiple open source projects

 * [lodash](https://lodash.com/) - JavaScript utility library
 * [async](https://github.com/caolan/async) - Async utility module

-Llicensing and copyrights notices can be found on their respective websites.
+Licensing and copyrights notices can be found on their respective websites.

 ---

 ### Initialization

-Here is the basics on how to initialize the DataMigrator.
+Here are the basics on how to initialize the DataMigrator.

 ---